 Eligibility

-Applications are now open for the 2024/25 cohort and close on 26 November 2023.
-Admissions to the programme occur every 2 years so the next entry after this will be in autumn 2025.
+Applications for the 2024/25 cohort closed on 26 November 2023.
+Admissions to the programme occur every 2 years so the next call for applications will be in autumn 2025.

 To be eligible you must: